All your questions, answered.

 Can we see any other areas at Northwest Trek?

-Our new Wild Drive premier tours are currently restricted to the drive-through portion of our Free-Roaming Area.
-Buy a park entry ticket to see the core area of the park, including bears, cats, canines, birds, forest and wetland animals.
+Our new Wild Drive premier tours also include admission to walking paths in the core area of the park, including bears, cats, canines, birds, forest and wetland animals.

 Click here for park experience information.